 Ashhurst Community Garden Working Bee

-Ashhurst Community Library - Ashhurst Community Library, Ashhurst 4810
+Ashhurst Community Library - Cnr Cambridge & Bamfield Streets, Ashhurst 4810

-A working bee is held in the garden every Friday from 10am.
+A working bee is held in the garden every Friday from 10am (weather dependant).
 All welcome - just turn up, the more the merrier.

 What is RECAP?